vedranbe/simplevote/README.md

 ## Other

+Everything is test on WordPress 6.4.2.

+All pointer actions are disabled after voting.
 Styling is as close as it can be.
 It is also mobile friendly.
 There are only 3 files, PHP, JS and CSS.
 All functions inside files are commented.

 ## Contributing